DANGERS OF OVERPRICING YOUR GRAND JUNCTION HOME

 WASTE OF ADVERTISING DOLLARS

-A house that is unrealistically priced fails to get normal advertising response.
+Overpricing your home fails to get normal advertising response.
 This reduces the effectiveness of adverting and results in the loss of advertising dollars.

 LESS FOR SELLER

 Eventually market interest in the overpriced property completely declines.
 As this stage is reached, the seller becomes desperate and he begins to feel he would sell at any price.
 In the meantime he/she must bear maintenance and holding costs.
 The net result is that the seller gets much less than he could have if the house was correctly priced in the first place.
-Talk to your REALTOR® before over pricing your Grand Junction Home.
+Talk to your REALTOR® before over pricing your home.
 Review current market statistics and trends.